 Comfortable Detox for Methadone Withdrawal

 Methadone detox can be safe, comfortable and secure.
 In an accredited medical detox program, you are kept comfortable, safe, healthy and supported throughout your detox experience.
 Addiction specialists understand what you are going through and they are ready to meet your needs from the beginning to the end of the withdrawal process.

-Serenity House Detox in Fort Lauderdale and West Palm Beach provides two locations for accredited medical detox in Florida.
-Programs at Serenity House Detox include:
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter provides two locations for accredited medical detox in Florida.
+Programs at Serenity House Detox & Recovery include: